saketjainopstree/Googleauthencation_script/README.md

 # Googleauthencation_script
-1.)Run a addinguser.sh script that will create a user and then setup the googleauthentication
+1.)Run a command to create new user  ./addinguser.sh and then setup the googleauthentication

 2.) you will run the script name installgoogleauthentication.sh it will install and validate that googleauthentication is install or not if its installed already it will inform.
 If not then it will install